 - efficiently calculated with dynamic programming (Forward–backward algorithm)

-Wav2vec 2.0 vs previous version
+Wav2vec 2.0 vs vq-wav2vec

-- jointly learn quantizations instead of separately
+- jointly learn quantizations instead of separately in constrat to vq-wav2vec

-- contrastive loss:
+- contrastive loss for quantizations:

-- from transformer output to the codebook
+- transformer output compared to the embeddings in the codebook

-- distractors are other masked time steps
+- contractive distractors are other masked time steps

 - \( - \log \frac{exp(sim(c_t, q_t) / \kappa }{ \sum_{q \in Q_t } \exp (sim(c_t, q) / \kappa) } \)

-- diversity loss:
+- diversity loss for codebook:

-- encourage even use of the codebook
+- encourage even use of the whole codebook

 - reduced word error rate (WER) ~33% compared to vq-wav2vec